tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 e.g. Task Def code--> see the code block with PortMappings (need containerPort with value 2000, portocol with value "udp") and the env var **"AWS_XRAY_DAEMON_ADDRESS"** with proper port value **"xray-daemon:2000"**--> how X-Ray SDk will know how to find the X-Ray daemon --> finally look at the **links** code blick and have **"xray-daemon"**

 ### ECS and Multi Docker Beanstalk
+-EB can be run in either single or multi Docker Container Modes
+* with multi can run multiple containers/EC2 instances in EB

+running in EB will create:
+* ECS Cluster
+* EC2 instances, configured to use the ECS
+* LB
+* task defs and execution
+--> just need to provide **Dockerrun.aws.json** in root of source code!!

+-need to create Docker images in advance because EB doesn't create them for us --> need to be stored somewhere to use them like ECR

+-with multiple containers in one ECS cluster and ASG the LB can take in diff URLs and point them to the right containers

+Hands On
+EB console --> new env --> base config --> multi-container Docker --> create env --> go to URL and now we can see how it was deployed!

+EC2 --> can see the new ASG from this, can see new LB

+ECS console --> can see how there is a new cluster created for us--> see tasks --> both point to same task def --> click on task def and see that EB auto created a task def for us --> can see that the task does run 2 containers (b/c multi container mode)

+### ECS Summary and Exam Tips

+REVIEW
+-when to use EB vs other services
+-